 Introduction to the Cabinet of Architectural Curiosities

-Here is empty cabinet that will become filled gradually with architectural curiosities.
+Here is a cabinet that is becoming filled with architectural curiosities.
 There have been recent cabinets of Philosophical Curiosities (by Roy Sorensen) and Mathematical Curiosities (by Ian Stewart), but not, so far, an architectural cabinet.
 I hope to rectify this situation.
 I plan to include some simple mathematics and more than one philosopher.

 There is a great deal of very strange architecture around the world: buildings in the shapes of fruit, fast food, teapots, hats or animals (my favourite is the Indonesian chicken church – neither a church, nor a chicken); extremely thin houses; fantasy castles; buildings made of bottles or bones; troglodyte and underwater buildings; decaying houses in the shapes of UFOs; abandoned military installations of uncertain purpose; not to mention the excesses of certain prominent extrovert post-modernists.
 Many of these are listed on the Atlas Obscura travel guide website, with instructions on how to get there.